OHDSI/WhiteRabbit/CONTRIBUTING.md

 Please note that when using an IDE for development, source and target release must still be Java 8 (1.8) .
 This is enforced in the maven build file (pom.xml).
 You can use any IDE you prefer.

+Please note that historically, all files have CRLF line endings.
+Please configure your IDE and local git to keep line endings as is.
+This avoids merge conflicts.

 To generate the files ready for distribution, run `mvn install`.

 When creating a pull request, please make sure the verification phase (`mvn verify`) does not fail.